Review and road test of the Volkswagen T-Cross

 Ten Second Review of the Volkswagen T-Cross

 Think of a Volkswagen Polo with a more adventurous image, a slightly larger cabin and a more flexible interior.
 You're picturing this car, Volkswagen's smallest SUV, the T-Cross.
-It's trendy, quite sophisticated and very acceptably efficient, thanks to its 1.0-litre TSI petrol unit.
+It's trendy, quite sophisticated and very acceptably efficient, thanks to its 1.0-litre TSI petrol and 1.6 TDI diesel engine options.
 And you can make it very much your own.
 What's not to like?

 It may seem as if Volkswagen has a considerable number of family SUVs in its model line-up but the surprising truth is that until the introduction of this T-Cross model, the Wolfsburg brand had been completely absent from one of this crucial segment's fastest-growing sectors; that for supermini-based SUVs.